Human rights in Qatar

-The state of human rights in Qatar is a concern for several non-governmental organisations, such as Human Rights Watch, which reported in 2012 that hundreds of thousands of mostly South Asian migrant workers in construction in Qatar risk serious exploitation and abuse, sometimes amounting to forced labour.
-Awareness grew internationally after Qatar's selection to stage the 2022 FIFA World Cup, and some reforms have since taken place, including two sweeping changes in 2020.
+The state of human rights in Qatar is a concern for several non-governmental organisations, such as Human Rights Watch (HRW), which reported in 2012 that hundreds of thousands of mostly South Asian migrant workers in construction in Qatar risk serious exploitation and abuse, sometimes amounting to forced labour.
+Qatar is an authoritarian and de facto absolute monarchy under the House of Thani.
+Qatari law also does not permit the establishment of political bodies or trade unions.
+Awareness of human rights abuses in Qatar grew internationally after Qatar's controversial selection to stage the 2022 FIFA World Cup.

-Domestic servants, who are often poor women from South-east Asian countries, have few rights, and can become victims of human trafficking, sometimes forced into prostitution.
-There are restrictions on individual rights such as freedom of expression, and sodomy laws exist to punish offenders, both male and female.
-Qatar's legal system is a mixture of civil law and Islamic law.
-Flogging is enforced as a punishment, and capital punishment, although rare in recent times, was enforced in 2020 for the first time in 17 years.
+Domestic servants, who are often women from poorer African, South and South East Asian countries, have little to no rights and often become victims of human and sex trafficking, including into prostitution.
+Individual rights and civil liberties in general are also highly restrictive in Qatar, such as the freedom of association, freedom of expression, and freedom of the press.
+In addition, sodomy laws exist for both males and females, but are mostly used to punish members of the LGBTQ community.
+Qatar's legal system is a mixture of civil law and Islamic law (Sharia).
+Flogging and capital punishment are also enforced.

-The National Human Rights Committee was established in 2002 to investigate abuses.

 Legal system and punishment

-Sharia is a main source of Qatari legislation according to Qatar's constitution.
-Sharia is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
-In some cases in Sharia-based family courts, a woman's testimony is worth half a man's and in some cases a female and male testimony is not accepted at all if the witness is not deemed reliable.
+According to Qatar's constitution, Sharia is a main source of Qatari legislation.
+Sharia is applied to statutes pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
+In some cases in Sharia-based family courts a woman's testimony is worth half a man's, and in some cases a female and male testimony is not accepted at all if the witness is not deemed reliable.
+In 2002, a National Human Rights Committee, a government-appointed organisation, was established to supposedly investigate abuses.
 Codified family law was introduced in 2006.
 In practice, Qatar's legal system is a mixture of civil law and Islamic law.